 Cat Carrier Training Tips

-There is nothing more frustrating than getting your cat inside their carrier and your furry friend sneaks its way out while you are closing it up.
-If you want to put your cat in its carrier without a fight, one of our Companion Pet Trainers has some tips on how to get your cat to voluntarily walk into its carrier with little to no stress.
+There is nothing more frustrating than trying to get your cat inside their carrier and having your furry friend sneak their way out while you are closing it up.
+If you want to put your cat in its carrier without a fight, here are some tips on how to get your cat to voluntarily walk into its carrier with little to no stress.
 This guide will go over how to make the carrier a great place!

 How to Start

 - Start with the open carrier in a spot that your cat can access throughout the day.